Monday, 27 February 2023

 ARCHITECTURE

-This two pillared structure with a cross beam on the top is popularly called King’s balance, owing to the relief on the base or North face that depicts Krishnadevaraya and his consorts.
-The Tall pillar with kudu arches at the corners rest on a base consisting of three mouldings – pada, Kanda and kapota.
+This two-pillared structure with a cross beam on the top is popularly called King’s balance, owing to the relief on the base or North face that depicts Krishnadevaraya and his consorts.
+The Tall pillar with kudu arches at the corners rests on a base consisting of three moldings – pada, Kanda, and kapota.
 Two pairs of tall, slender pilasters rest on brackets with addorsed lions adorning the four sides of the pillars.
 The Horizontal beam bears a miniature sala at the center and two kutas at the corners.
 The three loops beneath the beam were probably used to hang the weighing balance.

 இத்தராசு அமைப்பு இரண்டு பெரிய தூண்களின் உச்சியில், இரண்டையும் இணைத்து உத்திரம் பொருத்தப்பட்டு உள்ளது. கோயில் விமானங்களின் அமைப்பைப் போல உத்திரத்தின் இருபுறமும் கூடுஅமைப்பும், நடுவே சாலை அமைப்பும் காணப்படுகின்றது. தூண்கள் பாதம், கண்டம் கபோத அமைப்புடன் உள்ளது. தூண்களின் வடக்குப்புறம், கிருஷ்ணதேவராயர் மற்றும் அவரின் இரு மனைவிமார்களும் புடைசிற்பமாக காணப்படுகின்றது. உத்தரத்தின் கீழே எடை நிறுக்கும் தராசை கட்டுவதற்கான அமைப்பும் உள்ளது.

-The top of balance originally had a chakra and a sankha between the three architectural features on the top.
-It appears that even when Greenlaw photographed this monument that sankha had disappeared.
-Since 1856 even the chakra is missing.
-Some of the brick and mortar features in the rear temple have disappeared.
-Otherwise not much change is perceptible except for the intrusive protection notice board.
+The top of the balance originally had a chakra and a shankha between the three architectural features on the top.
+It appears that even when Greenlaw photographed this monument that shankha had disappeared.
+Since 1856 even the chakra has been missing.
+Some of the brick-and-mortar features in the rear temple have disappeared.
+Otherwise, not much change is perceptible except for the intrusive protection notice board.

-The Sankha / Sanghu is missing after 1856 on the top beam
+The Shankha/conch is missing after 1856 on the top beam

-Greenlaw's photo which shows sankha on the top beam- 1856
+Greenlaw's photo which shows shankha on the top beam- 1856

 Ref: